 “I’m fine,” said Albert.

 “It’s just not what people do, man,” said Thomas.
 “Why don’t you hop out and come inside the house.
 We can sit down and have a meal and glass of wine.”

 “I appreciate you interrupting your dinner to come over,” he said, “but I’m fine here, really.”

-Thomas put his hand on Albert’s arm.
+Thomas moved his hand to Albert’s arm.
 “Come on, man.
-Ursula’s getting worried something’s wrong, and if truth be told it’s looking like it might be,” he said.
+Ursula’s worried something’s wrong, and if truth be told it’s looking like it might be,” he said.
 “Just come inside.”